johntfoster/UTuning/README.md

 ## Examples

-#### TuneGridSearchCV
+### Tune Machine Learning model with GridSearchCV
+In this first example we use Catboost as ensemble learner for predictions of production.

+For this notebook example we have a problem that consists on predicting **permeability** from **porosity** and **acoustic impedance data**.
+We have selected this problem because we are primarily interested in capturing the uncertainty related to predictions of permeability based on existing data.
+This problem can be expanded to any prediction problem.

-To start out, it’s as easy as changing our import statement to get UTuning grid search cross validation interface, and the rest is almost identical!
+To start out, change our import statement to get UTuning grid search cross validation interface, and the rest is almost identical!

 ```python